October 15, 2025

 With a number of new products in the proptech space, finding the best property management software took time and effort.
 I started with G2 Grid reports to shortlist tools and tapped into insights from real estate professionals in my network to get a better understanding of what works in practice and what features really matter.

-To make sure I wasn't missing anything, I also analyzed G2 reviews, using AI to pick up recurring themes in user reviews.
-This gave me a fuller picture of how these tools perform for a variety of needs.
+To ensure I wasn't missing anything, I also analyzed G2 reviews, utilizing AI to identify recurring themes in user feedback.
+This provided a more comprehensive understanding of how these tools function for various needs.

 The screenshots featured in this article are a mix of visuals taken from G2 vendor pages and publicly available product materials.